 Before I continue, let me give a few disclaimers.
 Tile did not ask or pay me to write this.
 I’m just sharing what has worked for me.
 However, I am an Amazon affiliate and have included links that may result in a commission from your purchase.
 That said, you may use my advice at your own risk and discretion.
-I’ve now taken my cat across the country and we travel full-time, so I swear by this method I use.
+I’ve now taken my cat across the country, into Mexico, and we travel full-time.
+So, I swear by this method I use.

 What Is Tile?

 If you’ve never heard of it before, a Tile is a small, usually square device that you can attach to anything you usually lose.
 Whether you lose small things like your keys, or bigger things, like your car in a parking lot, Tile is a great way to help you find it.
 It’s also great for items thieves might try to run off with, like your wallet, camera, or bike.

 It is not, however, specifically made to track your pet.
 In fact, when registering my first Tile, “Pets” was conspicuously absent from the categories.
 Recently, Tile has caught on and has now added pets to the list.

 How Does It Work?

 Simply install the app, register your Tile, and it will connect via Bluetooth.
 If you lose a tracked object nearby (up to 300 feet), open the app, click “Find” and it will begin to ring the Tile.
 You may also view its location on a map.